When are Asthma Control Questionnaires sent?

 • No more than 2 asthma exacerbations, and only if a clinician is satisfied that further review isn't needed at the present time

-• Peak flow (if submitted by the patient) within 75% and 100 below best in last 5 years
+• Peak flow (if submitted by the patient) more than 75% of and more than 100 l/min below, the patient's best peak flow in last 5 years or their predicted peak flow (if it can be calculated), whichever is the higher.

 Patients may also request a follow up appointment with a clinician and/or an asthma inhaler technique check.